Scaramucci tirades ignite smoldering White House tensions

 Yet after Scaramucci’s call-in CNN performance — a move lifted from his boss’ playbook — it was difficult to see how the two could mend fences.

 “I don’t know if this is repairable or not — that will be up to the president,” Scaramucci said on air.
-He compared their relationship to that of brothers who are “rough on each other,” invoking Cain and Abel.
-One of those biblical brothers murdered the other.
+He compared their relationship to that of brothers who are “rough on each other,” invoking the biblical story of Cain and Abel.
+Cain murdered Abel.

 The bad blood stems from Scaramucci’s view that Priebus was insufficiently supportive of Trump at the end of the election campaign and his belief that Priebus persuaded the president to keep him out of the White House in January.
-Six months later, Scaramucci’s close relationship with the president trumped the opposition of Priebus and Bannon.
+Six months later, Scaramucci’s close relationship with the president trumped opposition to his hiring from Priebus and Bannon.

 Scaramucci’s arrival in the West Wing last Friday marked the first in a series of falling dominoes that seemed to be leading toward Priebus.
 Press secretary Sean Spicer, a close ally of Priebus, resigned last week.
 Scaramucci then forced out another communications aide close to Priebus.